 A new take on a classic recipe, this easy vegan French apple tart has a melt-in-your-mouth flaky crust, a simple vegan frangipane filling, and loads of sweet apple.
 This elegant dessert is easy to make and does not require rolling out pastry or peeling apples.
+This is your new favourite vegan apple tart.

 This post is sponsored by Organic Washington apples.

-This vegan version of the French apple tart boasts an incredibly flaky short crust pastry shell, a simple vegan frangipane filling, and beautiful apples fans.
+This vegan French apple tart boasts an incredibly flaky short crust pastry shell, a simple vegan frangipane filling, and beautiful apples fans.
 This recipe is a showstopper!
+Apples are my favourite fruit to bake with because they are available year round whether fresh from the orchard or from storage.
+This recipe is:

 - Vegan (egg-free and dairy-free)